mfruzan/CoreDetector/README.md

 # MultipleSequenceAlignment (aka coreDetector)
 A Mutliple Sequence Alignment pipeline for small prokaryote (bacterial) to larger eukaryote genomes.

-coreDector is a fast new multiple genome sequence aligner that is able to identify the core-genome of evolutionary diverse genomes
+coreDetector is a fast new multiple genome sequence aligner that is able to identify the core-genome of evolutionary diverse genomes

 ## <a name="qstart"></a>Quick start